sjackman/white-spruce-organelles-paper/README.md

 Plastid
 -------

+### Assembly

+The plastid genome was assembled into a single circular scaffold with seven gaps.
+The assembly metrics are shown in table 1.

+### Annotation

-The plastid genome contains 136 genes, including 41 transfer RNA (tRNA) genes, shown in figure 1.
+The plastid genome has 92 protein coding (mRNA) genes, 41 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in figure 1.

 ![Figure 1: Plastid genes](plastid-annotation.png)

-**Figure 1**: The annotated plastid genome, plotted using [OGDRAW][ogdraw].
+**Figure 1**: The annotated plastid genome, which was annotated using [DOGMA][dogma] and plotted using [OGDRAW][ogdraw].

+### Comparative genomics

+The genomes of the white spruce plastid and Norway spruce plastid show perfect synteny with no structural rearrangements.
+All 117 genes (114 in full and 3 partial) of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.

 Mitochondrion
 -------------